valiantone/valiantone.github.io/src/content/blog/2023-12-11-marimo-notebooks.md

 #### Verdict (as of July 9, 2024):

-While the idea of reactive, interactive notebooks that can be deployed as scripts, notebooks, or apps is still a noble one, the Marimo project has its fair share of quirks and bumps in the road.
-Think of it as a charmingly eccentric inventor’s workshop – full of potential but a bit chaotic.

-As of today, getting even a simple example to run without hiccups is like trying to catch a rare Pokémon with a basic Poké Ball – frustratingly elusive.
-It’s curious that in 2024, with daily active contributions, there isn’t a “Hello World” that just works out of the box.
-Despite my best efforts, I can’t find any mention of the “kernel not found” error that I seem to be getting right after a simple install (pip).
+Updating Marimo to the latest release was like trying to organize a whimsical inventor’s chaotic workshop.
+Despite my best efforts, I found myself unable to get even a basic "Hello World" example running.
+The project was in such a state of flux that even the directions in their README were impossible to replicate.

-But let’s not lose hope just yet!
-Maybe the maintainers are gearing up for a grand comeback.
-Perhaps they’re planning to sprinkle some magic dust and bring Marimo to life in ways we’ve only dreamed of.
-Until then, we wait with a mix of anticipation and amusement, hoping that soon we’ll see Marimo living up to its full potential.
+At this point, the maintainers seem knee-deep in development, leaving the project in a "dirty state" where nothing is working as expected.
+So, I reluctantly have to set aside any updates or further thoughts on Marimo.
+Let's hope that the maintainers sprinkle some magic dust soon and bring Marimo to life in ways we’ve only dreamed of.
+Until then, we wait with a mix of anticipation and amusement.
 Stay tuned, keep those fingers crossed, and enjoy the ride!

+**The example code provided here might no longer be supported or correct.** With the project's current instability, I won’t be attempting any updates or diving back into Marimo’s quirky world anytime soon.

 ### References: